MTTMystic/SysProg/hw0.md

 Text input and output and parsing using `getchar`, `gets`, and `getline`.

 1. What functions can be used for getting characters from `stdin` and writing them to `stdout`?
+	* gets
+	* getchar
+	* puts
+	* printf
 2. Name one issue with `gets()`.
+	If gets() reads more than 12 bytes, the memory allocated to its buffer will be insufficient and the buffer will overflow into parts of memory used for storing variables
 3. Write code that parses the string “Hello 5 World” and initializes 3 variables to “Hello”, 5, and “World”.

 ```c
 // Your code here